 All food and hot drinks may be consumed in the Green Room or the Café area in the Front Foyer only.
-With the exception of bottled water, students are not allowed to eat or drink in any of The Lir's classrooms, studios, rehearsal rooms or workspaces.
+With the exception of water in reusable bottles, students are not allowed to eat or drink in any of The Lir's classrooms, studios, rehearsal rooms or workspaces.
 This includes, but is not limited to, Rehearsal Rooms 1, 2 and 3, Studio 1 and Studio 2, Dance Studio, Seminar Room, Resource Room, Dressing Rooms, Wardrobe, Construction and Scenic Workshops.

-Bottles of water may be brought into classes and workspaces.
+Reusable bottles of water may be brought into classes and workspaces.